UK COVID-19 strain prompts Saratoga County to set up testing site

 SARATOGA COUNTY, N.Y.
 (NEWS10) — Gov. Andrew Cuomo announced on Monday that the Wadsworth lab confirmed the first U.K. COVID-19 strain at N. Fox Jewelers in Saratoga Springs.
 On Tuesday, the New York State Health Department opened a testing site in Saratoga County for those who were in the jewelry store.

-This COVID-19 test site is available to anyone who shopped at N. Fox Jewelers in Saratoga between Dec.
+This COVID-19 test site is available to anyone who shopped at N. Fox Jewelers located on Broadway in Saratoga Springs between Dec.
 18 and Dec 24. and wishes to be tested.
+County officials said the site is not for the general public and is targeted solely to those who shopped at the store.

-Saratoga County officials says this is not for the general public and is targeted solely to those who shopped at N. Fox Jewelers in Saratoga, NY.
+Cuomo said a man in his 60s, who was associated with the jewelry store, was the first person in New York to have the UK COVID-19 strain.
+The Governor said the man had some symptoms and did not travel recently, so evidence suggests the variant strain is in the community.

-Governor Cuomo says a man in his 60s was the first person to have the U.K. COVID-19 strain.
-Cuomo says he had some symptoms.
-He did not travel recently, so evidence suggests it’s in the community.
-Saratoga County says three other people affiliated with the store are also getting tested.
+Saratoga County said three other people affiliated with the store are also being tested.

-Out of an abundance of caution before receiving any information regarding the UK strain, and not at the direction of the NYS Health Department, the jewelry store elected to close from December 23 – January 3rd.
-NYS Department of Health has confirmed that all N. Fox Jewelers staff have subsequently tested negative and that no staff is contagious at the time of this release.
+Out of an abundance of caution, before receiving any information regarding the UK strain and not at the direction of the NYS Health Department, the jewelry store elected to close from December 23 through January 3.
+NYS Department of Health confirmed that all N. Fox Jewelers staff has subsequently tested negative and that no staff is currently contagious.

-“N Fox Jewelers takes the health and safety of our staff and patrons very seriously and we are working closely with State Health Officials on contract tracing, as well as operating guidelines given recent developments”, says an N. Fox spokesperson.
+“N Fox Jewelers takes the health and safety of our staff and patrons very seriously and we are working closely with State Health Officials on contract tracing, as well as operating guidelines given recent developments,” said an N. Fox spokesperson.

-Testing for patrons will occur at Saratoga State Park, 99 E. West Road, Saratoga Springs, at the following dates and times:
+Testing for patrons will occur at Saratoga State Park located at 99 E. West Road in Saratoga Springs on the following dates and times:

 - Tuesday, January 5, from 1:00 p.m. – 6:00 p.m.